jcwx/docker-nessus/README.md

   * run `systemctl daemon-reload && systemctl restart backup-nessus-s3.service`

 ### _(OPTIONAL)_ Create Amazon S3 Backup Service

+This service writes a gzip compressed tarball file locally, then copies it to Amazon S3 with the gof3r command.

   * retrieve the gof3r binary from https://github.com/rlmcpherson/s3gof3r
   * (as root) copy `backup-nessus-s3.service` and `backup-nessus-s3.timer` to `/etc/systemd/system` directory